IGGY THE CALATHEA MAJESTIC WHITESTAR

 Drooping leaves - The calathea majestic whitestar prefers her soil to be semi moist without drying out completely between each water.
 When the soil dries out Iggy’s foliage will start to droop and this will indicate that she needs a drink.
 If the first few inches of soil is bone dry to touch, it’s time to water.
 It’s worth noting that Calathea’s leaves move with the light.
 The leaves appear droopy during the day and will move upwards in the evening.

 Yellow leaves - Yellow leaves often indicate that Iggy has been overwatered.
 You can remove this leaf by cutting the stem at the base of the plant.
 Reduce her watering schedule especially in the winter months.

 Brown edges: The brown edges could be caused by a variety of things.

 - The calathea majestic whitestar is very sensitive to hard water which could be causing the leaves to brown.
 Use filtered or rainwater moving forward.

 - Lack of humidity levels.
 Be sure that Iggy is near a humidifier or a pebble tray is used underneath his pot.

 - Occasionally the brown tips could be from over fertilising, it is good to note that Iggy’s roots are very sensitive.
 Always dilute a generic houseplant fertiliser.

 OUR TOP 3 CARE TIPS

-Top tip 1: Iggy is very draft sensitive.
+Top tip 1: The calathea majestic whitestar is very draft sensitive.
 She will suffer from cold damage if she is placed in a draughty spot.
 Keep her away from any open windows or draughty hallways.

-Top tip 2: Clean her foliage once a week with a damp cloth to remove any dust.
+Top tip 2: Clean her foliage with beautifying leaf shine every three weeks to remove any dust.